jmtavares/verify-js/README.md

 Function.isFunction(input)
 Function.isNotFunction(input)
 ```
+## Dependencies

+It uses [promise-polyfill](https://github.com/taylorhakes/promise-polyfill) to apply a fallback when native **Promises** aren't available.

+> Lightweight promise polyfill for the browser and node.
+A+ Compliant.
+It is a perfect polyfill IE, Firefox or any other browser that does not support native promises.
+This implementation is based on [then/promise](https://github.com/then/promise).
+It has been changed to use the prototype for performance and memory reasons.
+For API information about Promises, please check out this article [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).

 ## Contributing

 If you'd like to contribute a change to VerifyJS, modify the files in `src/` and `test/`